mateoRc/sentinel/README.md

 # Sentinel

-CI/CD release guardian that turns deterministic engineering evidence into an explainable release-risk assessment.
+An agentic CI/CD release guardian that turns deterministic engineering evidence into an explainable release-risk assessment.

 Sentinel is a pre-1.0 CLI.
 Its mock provider enables end-to-end testing before